-While working with Microsoft Excel, we may have some data which we need to group and summarize.
+While working with Microsoft Excel, we may have some data that we need to group and summarize.
 By minimization and maximization, the gathered data can be enlarged or deflated, accordingly.
 Summarized data are those that include all occurrences within a certain group.
-In this article, we will demonstrate different ways to group and summarize data in excel.
+In this article, we will demonstrate different ways to group and summarize data in Excel.

-3 Suitable Ways to Group and Summarize Data in Excel
+How to Group and Summarize Data in Excel: 3 Suitable Ways

 1. Grouping and Summarizing Data with Excel Subtotal Tool